 Here are some great resources for understanding compensation and benefits best practices:

 - This article by SHRM titled “The Art of Setting Pay”

 - From the EEOC a chapter from its compliance manual on “Compensation Discrimination“

 - Summary of major laws enforced by the US Department of Labor

 Ensure Accurate Compensation and Benefits When Going Global

 Do you have more questions about compensation and benefits reviews?
 We are always happy to start a conversation.
-Velocity Global’s suite of global expansion services that includes our International PEO (Professional Employer Organization) solution has made global expansion a reality for hundreds of companies in over 185 countries—and we can do the same for your organization’s compensation, benefits, and other needs.
+Velocity Global’s suite of global expansion services that includes our global Employer of Record solution has made global expansion a reality for hundreds of companies in over 185 countries—and we can do the same for your organization’s compensation, benefits, and other needs.
 Are you ready to join hundreds of other organizations that have realized their global expansion goals?